7 Foods That Can Trigger Rosacea Flare-Ups

 More than one in every five rosacea sufferers noted that chocolate was one of their food triggers, according to survey data from the National Rosacea Society.

 The theory is that theobromine—the main alkaloid found in cocoa—dilates blood vessels and increases blood circulation, which contributes to skin flushing.
+Check out these home remedies for rosacea that help provide relief.

 Spicy foods, including hot peppers, Mexican-style foods, chili, and salsa, can provoke a rosacea flare-up, according to National Rosacea Society survey data.
 Spicy foods made symptoms worse in up to 75 percent of people with rosacea, per 2017 research in the journal Dermatology Practical & Conceptual.

 Some researchers believe that there is a correlation between spicy food-induced rosacea flare-ups and gastrointestinal upset.
+Identifying triggers helped this woman find rosacea treatments that work for her.

 Marinated meats are considered one of the less common causes for rosacea flare-ups—but it still impacts some people.
 According to a survey of 400 people with rosacea by the National Rosacea Society, about 23 percent of people see a negative change in their rosacea when they eat marinated meats.